kwohlfahrt/survey_fix/README.md

 ## Installation

-The script requires [Python3](https://python.org).
-It can be installed with:
+The script can be installed with [pip](https://pip.pypa.io/en/stable/):

 ```
 pip install git+https://github.com/kwohlfahrt/survey_fix.git
 ```

+### Dependencies

+[Python](https://python.org) 3.6 or newer is required.
+Other dependencies are `ezdxf` and `click` - these will be automatically installed if pip is used as shown above.

 ## Usage

 This program is simple to use from the command-line: